Taxes on the income received by children

 - check the tax return and make additions to it

-The Tax Administration determines that you are the guardian of your child based on the Population Register’s basic register data.
+The Tax Administration determines that you are the guardian of your child based on the Finnish Digital Agency’s basic register data.
 As a guardian, you do not need a separate authorisation for managing your child’s tax matters.

 Example: A one-year-old poses for advertising photo shoots and the company pays a fee for it.
 This income is taxed as that of the parents, because for all practical purposes it was the parents who did the work and there could realistically be no work effort that the child performed.